theinnovhouse/iDoc-App-Equinox/README.md

 **Drop a star ⭐ if you find this project interesting!**

 <p align="center" width="100%">
-   Made with ❤️ in 🇮🇳 By The Innov House
+   Made with ❤️ in 🇮🇳 By Innov House
 </p>